kyrelldixon/next-tailwind-typescript-starter/README.md

 # Tailwind CSS + TypeScript + Next.js Starter

 This is a lightweight starterkit / boilerplate to get up and running with Tailwind CSS, TypeScript and Next.js.
-It is also production-ready with a Purge CSS setup.

 ## Why make this boilerplate?